gena/next25-weather/README.md

-# next25-weather
+# Google Cloud NEXT'25 Weather Demo
-Google Cloud NEXT'25 weather demo assets
+This repository contains resources used for the Google Cloud NEXT'25 weather demo.